Benson Luk

-Benson Luk Hon-man (陸瀚民) is a Hong Kong businessman and BPA politician who has been a member of the Legislative Council for the Election Committee constituency which was newly created under the electoral overhaul imposed by Beijing.
+Benson Luk Hon-man (陸瀚民) is a Hong Kong businessman and politician who is a former member of the Legislative Council for the Election Committee constituency which was newly created under the electoral overhaul imposed by Beijing.

+In December 2021, Luk was elected as Legislative Councilor with 1,059 votes.

 On 5 January 2022, Carrie Lam announced new warnings and restrictions against social gathering due to potential COVID-19 outbreaks.
 One day later, it was discovered that Luk attended a birthday party hosted by Witman Hung Wai-man, with 222 guests.
 At least one guest tested positive with COVID-19, causing many guests to be quarantined.

 In June 2023, Luk defended legislation that would give lawmakers a summer break, and said that the media should refer to it as an "adjournment of LegCo meetings."

+Luk stood down in 2025 after choosing not to seek another term in October 2025.